pygame/pygame/docs/reST/ref/examples.rst

    Uses sndarray and NumPy to create offset faded copies of the original sound.
-Currently it just uses hardcoded values for the number of echos and the delay.
+Currently it just uses hardcoded values for the number of echoes and the delay.
 Easy for you to recreate as needed.

    The ``arraytype`` parameter is deprecated; passing any value besides 'numpy' will raise ValueError.